Mouth Ulcers During Pregnancy

 - Difficulty in eating food and drinking liquids

+Wondering what is the right canker sore pregnancy treatment?
 You can treat mouth ulcers both naturally and with medication.
 Before using any medication, consult your gynaecologist and understand the risks if any.
 Ointments are the best way to treat ulcers but some contain steroids that may impact the pregnancy.

-Natural Ways To Treat Mouth Ulcers
+Natural Ways to Treat Mouth Ulcers

 Apart from allopathic medicines, natural remedies for mouth ulcers also exist.

-Turmeric is a great natural antiseptic and is anti-inflammatory too.
+- Turmeric– Turmeric is a great natural antiseptic and is anti-inflammatory too.
 It is a commonly used ingredient in Asian foods and is known in parts of India, Thailand, and Sri-Lanka for treating ulcers.
 There is no certainty how the effect of turmeric on ulcers has not been studied extensively outside this region.

-How To Prevent Mouth Ulcers?
+How to Prevent Mouth Ulcers?

 These oral hygiene tips can help to prevent ulcers.